lucky51/am-pagination/README.md

-         boundaryLinks: true,// Whether to display first / last buttons.      default:true theme:'', // 'bootstrap' or 'amazeui'   defalut:''   default ui  only modify background color from bootstrap pagination btnSize:'', // 'sm'  or 'lg'  defalut : '' hideIfEmpty:true  //the container is hidden when its data is empty.
+         boundaryLinks: true,// Whether to display first / last buttons.      default:true theme:'', // 'bootstrap' or 'amazeui'   defalut:''   default ui  only modify background color from bootstrap pagination btnSize:'', // 'sm'  or 'lg'  defalut : '' hideIfEmpty:true  //the container is hidden when its data is empty };
-};

 //bind change event